Equity Release and Inheritance Tax: Preserving Your Wealth in 2025

-Can you use equity release to avoid inheritance tax?
+Can you use equity release to reduce inheritance tax?

 A lifetime mortgage is deducted from your estate on death and can be used to reduce your IHT bill.